-Michael Edmondson serves as Program Manager for OSC overseeing the Upper Salmon Basin Watershed Project, the Clearwater Focus Program, Idaho Fish Accords, Snake River Basin Adjudication, and PCSRF.
+Michael Edmondson serves as Program Manager for OSC overseeing the Upper Salmon Basin Watershed Program, the Clearwater Focus Program, Idaho Fish Accords, Snake River Basin Adjudication, and Pacific Coastal Salmon Recovery Fund.
 Areas of responsibility are management of technical and policy issues including recovery funding related to salmon and steelhead.
-Before joining the Office of Species Conservation, Mike served the Idaho Department of Environmental Quality for 14 years working in Surface Water and managing federal reporting under the Clean Water Act.
+Before joining OSC, Mike served the Idaho Department of Environmental Quality for 14 years working in Surface Water and managing federal reporting under the Clean Water Act.

 Amy came to OSC in December of 2008 as a Project Manager.
 Her primary responsibility is to provide administrative and technical support to our federal, state and private partners pertaining to Federal assistance programs such as the Idaho Fish Accords and Bonneville Power Administration's Fish and Wildlife funding.
 Prior to OSC, Amy worked at the Idaho State Department of Agriculture serving in the Division of Plant Industries, Noxious Weeds Program as well as the Division of Animal Industries, Animal Identification Program.
 Amy earned her B.S. in Environmental Science from the University of Idaho.

-Joshua Uriarte serves as Project Manager and Policy Advisor for OSC.
+Joshua Uriarte serves as Program Manager and Policy Advisor for OSC.
 He has been with OSC since January 2015.
 Josh received his bachelor’s degree in Fisheries and Wildlife Science, accompanied by a minor in Forest Management, at Oregon State University in Corvallis.
 His primary responsibilities include providing technical support and coordinating with federal, state and private partners as they relate to the sage-grouse recovery in Idaho.
-In his previous position, Josh worked with the Sage Grouse Initiative (SGI) for 4 years, coordinating conservation efforts.
+In his previous position, Josh worked with the Sage Grouse Initiative (SGI) for four years, coordinating conservation efforts.
 He has experience working with landowners on critical habitat issues.

 Salmon Office - Upper Salmon Basin Watershed Program

 Daniel Bertram joined OSC in August 2013 as the Project Coordinator for the Upper Salmon Basin Watershed Program.
-Areas of responsibility are to supervise staff to coordinate and manage tasks related to fish and wildlife habitat restoration, project development and implementation in the upper Salmon River Subbasin.
+Areas of responsibility are to supervise staff to coordinate and manage tasks related to fish and wildlife habitat restoration, project development and implementation in the upper Salmon River subbasin.
 Prior to joining OSC, Daniel was the Lemhi County Weed Superintendent and department head since 2006.
 His education background includes a B.S. in Fisheries Resource Management and another in Wildlife Resource Management.

-Abbie Gongloff is a project planner for OSC with the Upper Salmon Basin Watershed Project.
+Abbie Gongloff is a Project Planner for OSC with the Upper Salmon Basin Watershed Project.
 Her primary duties are database management and field project monitoring.
 Prior to working for OSC, Abbie served as an environmental scientist and botanist for North Wind, Inc.

 Moscow Office - Clearwater Focus Program